mostafarawhy/mostafarawhy/README.md

 </div>

+USE --  https://git-trac-k.vercel.app/   -- AI ANALYTICS for any github and summary dashboard. !
+Try it its faster!

 Eight years leading people under pressure.
 Now I build software instead.
 Self-taught.
 No CS degree.
 Shipped real products for real clients.